Immanuel-C/IWindow/docs/src/Vulkan.md

 IWindow needs some isntance extensions to create a `VkSurfaceKHR`.
 On Win32 the extensions are `VK_KHR_WIN32_SURFACE_EXTENSION_NAME` and `VK_KHR_SURFACE_EXTENSION_NAME`.
 On X11 the extensions are `VK_KHR_XLIB_SURFACE_EXTENSION_NAME` and `VK_KHR_SURFACE_EXTENSION_NAME`.

+All of the classes/functions in the page is on `IWindowVK.h`.

-To get the required extensions IWindow has a function in `IWindowVK.h`.
+To get the required extensions IWindow has a function.

 `void IWindow::Vk::GetRequiredInstanceExtensions(std::vector<const char*>& extentionNames)`